-CP is an official partner of the CFL and this year, all funds raised through the partnership will support the University of Ottawa Heart Institute
+CP and the CFL launch #BeautifulHearts campaign to raise awareness and funds for the University of Ottawa Heart Institute

 Through CP Has Heart, all funds raised through our partnership with the CFL will support the University of Ottawa Heart Institute (UOHI).

 The UOHI is Canada's largest and foremost heart health centre dedicated to understanding, treating and preventing heart disease.
 The Heart Institute is embarking on its largest expansion in its 40 year history, adding 145,000 square feet of state-of-the-art clinical space to the existing facility.
 This expansion will allow the Institute to continue to serve the cardiac care needs of Canadians, as the referral centre for hospitals throughout Ottawa and Eastern Ontario, Nunavut, and for many more patients from coast-to-coast who come to Ottawa for life-saving procedures.